openSUSE/geekodoc/README.md

 The file `geekodoc.vim` can be used with vim.

-## Creating an Archive for Open Build Server
+## Creating an Archive for Open Build Service

 If you develop on GeekoDoc and would like to create an archive file for OBS, use the following steps: